 Please note that our organization does not have tax preparation capabilities but can provide a referral to an accounting firm which can assist with completing and filing the foregoing tax forms and remitting the tax due to the U.S. Internal Revenue Service (“IRS”).
 Below is an outline of the documents that you would be required to submit in connection with your U.S. tax reporting obligations.

 What you will need to file your tax return(s):

-W-2 Form: This form is your U.S. earnings statement for 2018.
-If you don’t have yours yet, contact your camp directly.
+W-2 Form: This form is your U.S. earnings statement for 2022.
+The W2 form will be sent to you by your camp at the start of 2023.
 You will need to submit a copy to your tax preparer should you decide to retain an accounting firm to complete your Federal and State (if required) income tax returns.
 Employers are required by law to supply a W-2 to Camp Counselors but if you chose to prepare your tax return(s) yourself and know the amount of taxes that have been withheld, even though we do not recommend it, you might be able to calculate your income tax liability before your receive your W-2.